matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 7. Mitigate Attacks: Stop threat actors from poisoning ML datasets or feature spaces.
 8. Hardware Malware Detectors: Further explore ways to leverage malware detection at the hardware level.

+The main idea that we can take away from this research is that while machine learning is a useful tool for cybersecurity, data-driven frameworks are vulnerable to exploitation, misdirection, and circumvention.